Notice to Authors

 Submissions

-All manuscripts must be submitted electronically as an email attachment using Microsoft Word for Windows.
-We do not accept Macintosh formats.
-Submissions to the Journal of School Counseling should be sent to msujsc@gmail.com.
+All manuscripts submitted for the special edition, must be submitted electronically as an email attachment using Microsoft Word for Windows.
+Submissions to the Journal of School Counseling should be sent to rebecca.koltz@montana.edu.
+In the subject line please write - Special Edition Submission and your last name.

 Please use the following guidelines when submitting manuscripts.